V5C log book rules: how to transfer car ownership

 What if you've lost your V5 log book?

 If your car's V5C logbook document has been lost, damaged or destroyed, there's a straightforward process for getting a new one.
-You can apply by calling the DVLA or by filling out a V62 form and sending it to the DVLA.
-There's a £25 fee and it can take up to six weeks to get the new V5C.
+Applying online is the quickest route to getting hold of a replacement and should take around 5 days.
+Alternatively, you can fill out a V62 form and send it to the DVLA, although this process can take up to six weeks.
+Don't forget - there's also a fee of £25 to pay.

 When should I update my V5C?